hphelion/documentation/mc.compute.volumes.md

 From this screen you can:

-* Creating and deleting a volume
+* Create and delete a volume
-* Cloning a new volume from an existing snapshot
+* Clone a new volume from an existing snapshot
-* Creating a bootable volume from an existing image
+* Create a bootable volume from an existing image

 ##For further information## {#ForFurtherInformation}